buildwithwhy/LetsBegin/README.md

- have combined the high-level narrative with the technical architecture details to give you a professional, comprehensive front page.

-### Copy and paste the text below:

-`markdown
 # LetsBegin: AI-Human Synergistic Architecture

 LetsBegin is a TypeScript-native framework designed to prioritize transactional continuity and seamless AI-human coordination.
 In an era where AI agents are integrated into the development lifecycle, this project provides the structural blueprint for building systems that are both human-readable and AI-navigable.